 - ... increases.
 A greater proportion of Hispanics have elevated blood alcohol levels (BAC 0.10), and a greater proportion of Blacks ... in which at least one driver had a blood alcohol concentration (BAC) above the legal limit in most states (0. ...

-- ... is drinking so much at once that your blood alcohol concentration (BAC) level is 0.08% or more: <ul> <li> ... is drinking so much at once that your blood alcohol concentration (BAC) level is 0.08% or more.
+- ... is drinking so much at once that your blood alcohol concentration (BAC) level is 0.08% or more: <ul> <li> ... means drinking so much at once that your blood alcohol concentration (BAC) level is 0.08% or more.
 For a ...

 - ... to 78.28).
 324 The legal limit of blood alcohol concentration (BAC) for operating a motor vehicle in all but one state in the United States is 0.08 g per 100 ml blood; however, there is evidence that BAC as low ...